ShivaShanmuganathan/blockchain-developer-bootcamp-final-project/README.md

 - Battling against Thanos changes the HP (On-Chain Metadata) of Hero NFT

 ## Directory Structure
-- backend ⏩ Contains Smart Contract & Testing Files
+- `backend` ⏩ Smart contracts that are deployed in the Rinkeby test network.
-- frontend ⏩ Contains React Files
+- `frontend` ⏩ Project's React frontend.
+- `backend/test` ⏩ Tests for Smart Contracts.

 ## How to run this project locally: